A Better Eternal Perspective On Life Living with Hearing Loss

 Brutal Honesty on Coping with Autoimmune Diseases: Video Included

-The tingling is back on the right side of my neck that’s radiating down my arm into my fingers.
-I go this afternoon for my first spinal block injection in my neck.
+The tingling is back on the right side of my neck, radiating down my arm into my fingers.
+This afternoon, I go for my first spinal block injection in my neck.
 These come in a series of three.
-Hopefully, these will help as they have before.
+Hopefully, they will help as they have before.

 If you caught the name of my website, it holds a special meaning concerning hearing loss.
-I may not be able to hear well, but you will still “Hear Me” RESOUNDING HIS LOVE (God’s Love) for ME and for YOU too!
+I may not be able to hear well, but you will still “Hear Me,” RESOUNDING HIS LOVE (God’s Love) for ME and YOU, too!

 Related Reading on trusting God and how God can use your circumstances to HELP others through theirs.